joelpjoji-mns/kafka-ui/README.md

 Versatile, fast and lightweight web UI for managing Apache Kafka® clusters.
 </div>

+#### Kafbat UI is a free, open-source web UI to monitor and manage Apache Kafka clusters.

+## Personal fork: custom Kafka UI build

+This repository is a personal fork of [Kafbat UI](https://github.com/kafbat/kafka-ui).
+It is not intended to be merged back into the upstream Kafbat project.

+This fork keeps the core Kafka UI experience, but it intentionally removes upstream Kafbat organization automation that is not needed for a personal build.
+Official DockerHub, AWS/ECR, Helm, Maven Central, Discord, feature-environment, release-drafter, and Codecov-oriented workflows were removed because they depend on upstream organization secrets or infrastructure.

+### Extra features in this fork

+* **Dedicated Topic Download tab** – Export Kafka messages as a ZIP, one file per message, with filenames containing offset, partition, and topic.
+* **Advanced download controls** – Choose all partitions or specific partitions, newest/oldest windows, offset windows, timestamp windows, text filters, smart filters, key/value serdes, and output format.
+* **Download formats** – Text export, JSON metadata plus payload, or payload-only files.
+* **Dedicated Topic Upload tab** – Produce message contents from a single file, multiple files, or files inside a ZIP archive.
+* **Upload parsing modes** – File-per-message, text-lines, NDJSON, and JSON-array parsing.
+* **Upload safety controls** – Dry-run preview, parsed message limits, optional metadata headers, extra JSON headers, and key/value serde selection.
+* **Upload partitioning modes** – Broker/default partitioning, selected partition, random partition, or even round-robin over all or selected partitions.
+* **Restricted admin permission tolerance** – Optional Kafka cluster metadata calls are handled as non-fatal so topics can still load when some cluster-level admin permissions are unavailable.
+* **Custom UI polish** – Responsive layout fixes, horizontal topic-tab scrolling, dark-mode card surfaces, and readable helper text for the new custom tabs.

 <div align="center">
 <a href="https://github.com/kafbat/kafka-ui/blob/main/LICENSE"><img src="https://img.shields.io/badge/License-Apache%202.0-blue.svg" alt="License"/></a>
 <img src="documentation/images/free-open-source.svg" alt="price free"/>